“Budgeting is not just for people who do not have enough money. It is for everyone who wants to ensure that their money is enough.”

 Keeping a check on variable expenses is vital.
 Variable expenses include shipping cost, travel, electricity, specifically usage-based utilities.
 This cost amount does not remain the same every month.
-Hence tally the variables expenses every month to have a clear idea as to how this fluctuates with months and your business performance.
+Hence, tally the variables expenses every month to have a clear idea as to how this fluctuates with months and impacts your business performance.
 If you gain more profit you can invest more in variable costs to scale your business faster.
 Similarly cut down on these variable costs when profit gain is low to reserve your fund.

 4. Consider one-time expenses

-Predicting the one-time expenditure would save you from sudden financial burden.
+Predicting the one-time expenditure would save you from a sudden financial burden.
 Certain costs may be fixed or variable but take place once or less frequently than others.
 Do remember to take those into account.
 Moreover, also add a buffer to cover the unplanned expenses as well, so that you can be prepared whenever an expense pops up.